 1. The Baby Food Diet

 Owing perhaps to the fact the baby food is totally repulsive to adults and therefore probably makes you not want to eat at all, the baby food diet relies on eating...yes! you guessed it: jars and jars of baby food in a bid to keep trim.
 Supposedly, this diet is a winner because most baby food is strictly calorie-controlled, portion-controlled, crammed full of wholesome goodness and veggies (albeit in mush form), and free from preservatives.

 The diet is reported to be the brainchild of celebrity trainer Tracy Anderson.
-Celebrities who have given up chewing in favor of baby gruel include the likes of Jennifer Aniston and Reese Witherspoon.
+Celebrities who have given up chewing in favor of baby gruel are rumored to include the likes of Jennifer Aniston and Reese Witherspoon.